 - How do I speak with an advisor?

 You can also call us at 416-736-5222.
-Lines will be busy in April and May.
+Lines are busy.
 So, if you are on hold for more than 5 minutes, you are encouraged to call back later.
 The best time to reach us by phone is before 10am or between 4:30 and 6:30pm.

 For advising questions related to your major requirements, please contact your home academic program office.